FordJ2/pingpain/README.md

 # pingPAIN
 simple discord bot to ping random people in a set channel

-the main command can be triggered by typing `p]plink start` which triggers a loop that ghost pings random people every hour
+the main command can be triggered by typing `p]plink` which triggers a loop that ghost pings random people every hour

 link to add to your server: